Samsung Galaxy Buds series: Galaxy Buds Pro

 The Galaxy Buds Pro (SM-R190) were announced on January 14, 2021, and launched the following day, on January 15.
 The Buds Pro improved upon the design of the Galaxy Buds Plus and included improved audio, head tracking technology, and active noise cancellation.
 They were praised for their improved design and sound quality, but criticized for their 5-hour battery life when active noise cancellation is on.

 Galaxy Buds 2

-The Galaxy Buds 2 (SM-R177) were announced on August 11, 2021, at Galaxy Unpacked alongside the Galaxy Watch 4.
+The Samsung Galaxy Buds 2 (SM-R177) were announced on August 11, 2021, at Galaxy Unpacked alongside the Galaxy Watch 4.
 The Buds 2 were seen as the successor to the Buds Plus, which were discontinued following the announcement.
 The Buds 2 include active noise cancellation, and cost less than the Buds Pro, and were praised for their all around performance for the price.